 - 1 June 2022 – submissions open

-- 31 December 2022 – deadline for submitting a manuscript to this Annals volume
+- UPDATED – 30 June 2023 – deadline for submitting a manuscript to this Annals volume.

-- 31 May 2023 – deadline for supplying final accepted paper
+- UPDATED – 31 December 2023 – deadline for supplying final accepted paper.

 - Accepted papers will be published online as soon as authors have returned their proofs and all corrections have been made.

-- The completed Annals issue will be available in late 2023.
+- The completed Annals issue will be available in early 2024.

 Snow is a complex material, transient and of singular beauty.
 While our understanding has improved over the recent decades, it still offers numerous scientific challenges.
 The snow cover plays a crucial role in the climate of cold regions – from high latitudes to high elevations – and impacts societies and their activities.
 Because of its high climate sensitivity, snow is declining, with far-reaching consequences for the environment and humanity.